minio/minio/docs/disk-caching/DESIGN.md

 - Cache disallows write operations when backend is offline.

 > NOTE: Expiration happens automatically based on the configured interval as explained above, frequently accessed objects stay alive in cache for a significantly longer time.

+### Crash Recovery
+Upon restart of minio server after a running minio process is killed or crashes, disk caching resumes automatically.
+The garbage collection cycle resumes and any previously cached entries are served from cache.

 ## Limits
 - Bucket policies are not cached, so anonymous operations are not supported when backend is offline.